halaar/solar-gardens-pennsylvania/README.md

 solar-gardens-pennsylvania
 ==========================

 My solar gardens project.
 I want to document what it takes to be a Solar Gardener in Pennsylvania.
-A solar gardener is like a simular to a traditional gardener who grows plants, however a solar gardener setups up solar farms.
+A solar gardener is  simular to a traditional gardener who grows plants, however a solar gardener setups up solar farms.
 More infomration at solargardens.org.